itay-cyber/Minecraft-AI/README.md

 1. `ai.movement.move_forward(hold_time)`

-This function takes param "hold_time".
+This function takes param `hold_time`.
 This specifies the amount of time to hold the W key which is the forward moving key in Minecraft.

 2. `ai.movement.move_backward(hold_time)`